afreenrafi/SC1015-Project/README.md

 ## Things we learnt

 1. EDA techniques such as strip plots and bar plot heat maps
+2. Learnt how to resample data into oversampled, smotetomek and bootstrapped
-2. Logistic Regression
+3. Logistic Regression
-3. Neural Network
+4. Neural Network

 ## References